-Before there was Sephora there was the souk, where countless herbalists have long marketed Morocco’s unique beauty and wellness cures.
-Of the many herbalists, Nectarome is the best.
-The lotions and potions (including herb-infused argan oil) are made on an organic farm in Ourika Valley, just outside of Marrakech.
-Pop into the shop at Almazar Centre Commercial for a quick intro, or, for a more in-depth experience, pay a visit to the farm, where you can enjoy lunch made from organic produce grown on site, tour the facility where more than 50 aromatic and medicinal plants are cultivated, and enjoy a soak in a sunken bath.
-You can also select teas freshly brewed from a selection of the garden’s plants and herbs.
+Before there was Sephora, there was the souk, where countless herbalists have long marketed Morocco’s exceptional beauty and wellness cures.
+Of the many on offer, Nectarome’s lotions and potions (including herb-infused argan oil) are made on an organic farm in Ourika Valley, just outside of Marrakech.
+Pop into the Almazar Centre Commercial, where Nectarome has a dedicated store, or head out to the farm for a tour to see more than 50 aromatic and medicinal plants followed by lunch made from organic produce grown on-site.

-Located about two hours west of Marrakech on the Atlantic, the quiet port town of Essaouira (pronounced essa-wee-rah) offers one of Morocco’s loveliest combinations: a beautiful beach that’s a favourite of kite flyers and wind surfers; waters plied by fishermen in blue boats; a tiny, well-preserved medina (a UNESCO World Heritage Site) and souk; dramatic rampart walls built on the cliffs, the waves crashing down below; and a funky, laid-back vibe courtesy of the many artists and craftspeople who call the charming seaside town home.
-It’s a backpackers haven, but a number of smart attractions entice the chic set to explore Essaouira’s many charms.
+Located about two hours west of Marrakech on the Atlantic, the quiet port town of Essaouira (pronounced essa-wee-rah) offers one of Morocco’s loveliest combinations: a beautiful beach that’s a favorite of kite flyers and windsurfers; waters plied by fishermen in pretty blue-painted boats whose collective catch ends up in makeshift restaurants along the front; a tiny, well-preserved medina (a UNESCO World Heritage Site) with a laid-back souk; dramatic rampart walls built on the cliffs, the waves crashing down below; and a funky, surfer vibe courtesy of the many artists and craftspeople who call the charming seaside town home.
+It’s a backpackers’ haven, but a number of smart attractions entice the chic set to explore Essaouira’s many charms.

 Photography David Crookes

-Ask the Concierge to arrange a Land Rover excursion to the high peaks of the Atlas Mountains.
-You might visit the Berber village of Toulkein, which is well off the tourist track.
-There, you can experience traditional life, as well as the Berber culture’s famed hospitality.
-Take Moroccan mint tea with locals, followed by a cooking course to learn how to make a fragrant tagine.
-After lunch and time spent enjoying the views of the unspoiled highlands of the Atlas, you’ll be returned to the Resort in time for dinner.
+Let us arrange a Land Rover excursion to the snowy peaks of the High Atlas, stopping en route in the remote Berber village of Toulkein.
+Here you can experience traditional life the way it’s always been, as well as the culture’s famed hospitality.
+Take Moroccan mint tea with locals, followed by a cooking class to master the secrets of a melt-in-the-mouth, delicately spiced tagine.
+After lunch, stroll the countryside enjoying uninterrupted Atlas scenery before returning to the Resort in time for dinner.